pujadas02/m/README.md

 ## Why This Matters

 If you omit ip_configuration entirely, public IPv4 access defaults to true, matching GCP’s default behavior.

 However, if an ip_configuration block is present but ipv4_enabled isn't explicitly set, Terraform will default it to false, which can cause failures for 2nd‑gen instances without a private_network.

+By default, GCP assigns a public IPv4 address if no ip_configuration is defined.

 ## ensure that:
 **Resource type checked:**